 A capstone course synthesizing Human Services program concepts and experiences.
 The dynamics of groups are taught through readings, discussions, exercises, and games.
 Students explore group development, leadership styles, and group responsibilities for a better understanding of self, client, and professional roles.
-Prerequisite: HSV 252, HSV 262, or permission of the instructor.
+Prerequisite: HSV 252 and HSV 262 with a grade of B or better or permission of the instructor.